arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Overview

-The Arduino PLC IDE can help to configure network connectivity on the Opta™ offering an edge for industrial applications.
+The Arduino PLC IDE can help configure network connectivity on the Opta™, offering an edge for industrial applications.
 Such industrial applications can be enhanced with its integration of IoT capabilities.

 TODO Add image, adding the dashboard animation to explain overall idea of the feature